Gamescom continues to be astonishingly huge. So many people, so many games!

 The conference in Cologne, Germany just wound down its ninth annual event.
 There was grumbling from some quarters about the lack of big AAA game announcements.
 But there was more than enough on display from the independent developer community to make the show worthwhile.

-We're going to cover a lot of them in the coming weeks and months on Gamasutra's sister site, IndieGames.com .
+We're going to cover a lot of them in the coming weeks and months on Gamasutra's sister site, IndieGames.com.

-For now, here's just a tiny glimpse of the wonders available on the show floor and behind closed doors.
+You can see part 1 of this indie game roundup HERE.
+Read on for another glimpse of the wonders available on the show floor and behind closed doors.